-In addition to modeling public market asset classes, we also model expected returns for private asset classes-leveraged buyout private equity, venture capital, and private commercial real estate-and for trading strategies such as a long/short equity hedge fund.
-Unlike public market asset classes, which have a wealth of available data, with the exception of commercial real estate, indices of alternatives suffer from data-quality issues, such as survivorship bias, ex post updating, and selection bias.
+In addition to modeling public market asset classes, we also model expected returns for private asset classes-leveraged buyout private equity and venture capital, and for trading strategies such as a long/short equity hedge fund.
+Unlike public market asset classes, which have a wealth of available data, indices of alternatives suffer from data-quality issues, such as survivorship bias, ex post updating, and selection bias.